Pangolin trade

 In Asia, pangolin meat is considered a delicacy, whilst their scales are used in traditional medicines, fetching huge sums on the black market.

-With four Asian species almost poached to extinction across the continent, trafficking networks have shifted their attention from Asia to Africa in an attempt to satisfy growing consumer demand.
+With four Asian species almost poached to extinction across the continent, trafficking networks have shifted their attention from Asia to Africa to satisfy growing consumer demand.

-Although climbing demand has been highlighted in Asia, more than 165,000 pangolin skins were legally exported from Asia to the US between 1980 and 1985, with customs officials seizing 30,000 illegally imported pangolins between 2005 and 2014 alone.
+Although climbing demand has been highlighted in Asia, the US is another key market, with American customs officials seizing 30,000 illegally imported pangolins between 2005 and 2014 alone.

 DSWF actively campaigns for and supports: